AdrianLangseth/MasterThesis/model_location_adaption.md

 reshape: (h, l, e) -> (h*l, e) avg pooling: (h*l, e) -> e

 h fixed, l fixed, e fixed,

-!!!
-Jeg må sende inn 3d, men den vil bare ta 2d fordi input er definert slik.
-Hvis jeg reduserer den ytterste dimmen så antar den at jeg snakker i en batch så da nekter den å røre den og tror jeg snakker om 3 cand's ikke 1 hist på 3 news.

 The combination of loc score and news score can be implemented as pure dot or neural.
 Neural is supported by the XOR